thatstoasty/prism/README.md

   - `exact_args[Int]` - report an error if there are not exactly N positional args.
   - `range_args[min, max]` - report an error if the number of args is not between min and max.
 - Content of the arguments:
-  - `only_valid_args` - report an error if there are any positional args not specified in the `valid_args` field of `Command`, which can optionally be set to a list of valid values for positional args.
+  - `valid_args` - report an error if there are any positional args not specified in the `valid_args` field of `Command`, which can optionally be set to a list of valid values for positional args.

 If `arg_validator` is undefined, it defaults to `arbitrary_args`.

 > NOTE: `match_all` is unstable at the moment.
 I will work on ironing it out in the near future.
 This most likely does not work.

 Moreover, `match_all[arg_validators: List[ArgValidator]]` enables combining existing checks with arbitrary other checks.
-For instance, if you want to report an error if there are not exactly N positional args OR if there are any positional args that are not in the ValidArgs field of Command, you can call `match_all` on `exact_args` and `only_valid_args`, as shown below:
+For instance, if you want to report an error if there are not exactly N positional args OR if there are any positional args that are not in the ValidArgs field of Command, you can call `match_all` on `exact_args` and `valid_args`, as shown below:

 ```mojo
 fn test_match_all():